 The Sengled WiFi bulb is on the left.
 The Sengled Element Classic bulb is on the right.

-From here, you will be on the “Enter the password for your Wi-Fi…” page.
+Once connected, you will be on the “Enter the password for…” page.

 From the “Congratulations” page, we can assign the bulb to a room in the Sengled Home app.
 In this example, the bulb is physically in the dining room, so we will assign the bulb to the “Dining Room” in the Sengled Home app.
 To do this, since that room has not been created yet, press the “Add Room” button.